meltwater/secretary/README.md

   system.

 ### Initial Secret Problem?
 In token-based systems a problem occurs where the token that gives access to secrets needs to be securely managed.
 Any holder of a token can use it to request the plaintext secrets.
 A token should typically not be checked into source control or it will be available to anyone with access to the *config repo*.

-Secretary mitigates this problem by encrypting secrets 1 time for storing in the *config repo* and an additional 2 times at deployment time.
-The innermost box is encrypted with the *master-public-key* and the outer boxes with *service* and *deploy* keys.
-The inner box is stored in the *config repo* and the outer boxes are automatically created at deployment time.
+Secretary mitigates this problem by storing encrypted secrets in the *config repo* and keeping them encrypted all the way into the runtime environment.
+Secrets are only ever decrypted inside the container at startup and stored in environment variables visible only to the service.

-Authentication is performed at runtime by `secretary daemon`, which uses Marathon to retrieve the public *deploy* and *service* keys.
-These keys are used to authenticate the client and make sure it's actually allowed to access the secret in question.

 ### What is needed to get the secrets?

 In the runtime env:

-- Outermost encryption box from runtime config
+- Encrypted secret from runtime config
 - *Deploy* private key from runtime config
 - *Service* private key from Docker image or slave node
 - Network access to `secretary daemon`

 Or with access to the *config repo*:

-- Inner box from *config repo*
+- Encrypted secret from *config repo*
 - Master private key from master nodes

 ## Getting Started
-[Lighter](https://github.com/meltwater/lighter) helps automate deployments to Marathon and manage differences between environments.
-It automatically creates *deploy* keys and performs the deployment time encryption/signing.

 The *master* and *config* key pairs are created once and for each environment using `secretary genkeys`, which defaults to put keys into the ./keys/ directory.
 Provision all the keys to each master nodes, including the highly sensitive *master-private-key*.